 Contents

 Executive Summary 1

 Challenge 2

-Location
+Location 2

 Test Methods

 Treatment Plan 4

-Additional Setup
+Additional Setup 5

-Application Notes
+Application Notes 5

-Results
+Results 6

-Cost comparison
+Cost comparison 14

-Conclusion
+- Conclusion 15

-Acknowledgments
+Acknowledgments 16

 Executive Summary Many wastewater lagoons suffer from excess sludge accumulation.
 Excess lagoon sludge can lead to higher effluent levels of BOD, TSS, ammonia, phosphorous and a host of other issues.
 Not to mention the unpleasant odors.
 With environmental regulations becoming ever tighter and the issuing of monetary penalties, wastewater lagoon treatment is a common challenge among wastewater operators.
 To combat these issues, operators are left with minimal choices and are most commonly dredging their lagoons due to excess buildup of undigested sludge.
 The costs associated with dredging a lagoon and the disposal of sludge that hasn't been properly biodegraded can be extremely high.
-Treating a lagoon with Waste Go can restore its health, mitigate costs and postpone dredging for incredibly lengthy periods of time.
+Treating a lagoon with Waste Go bioaugmentation can restore its health, mitigate costs and postpone dredging for incredibly lengthy periods of time.
 Eventually, even the healthiest of wastewater lagoons will require dredging as their capacity will be met with biodegraded sludge.
 Sludge that has been properly treated with Waste Go will meet or exceed all environmental standards thus "Excess lagoon sludge can lead to higher effluent levels of BOD, TSS, ammonia, phosphorous and a host of other issues." making it readily available for disposal without further treatment or penalties; saving the treatment facility substantial costs.
-In this study, treating with Waste Go proved that in just 8 weeks, the health of a lagoon can be vastly improved.
+In this study, treating with Waste Go proved that in just 8 weeks, the health of a lagoon can be vastly improved and in one year almost completely rejuvenated.
 The increased sludge digestion achieved will prolong the time between dredging significantly by adding capacity with superior sludge settling.
 At a fraction of the cost of mechanical dredging, the Waste Go formula will change the way lagoon operators go about desludging and treating their wastewater lagoons.